Skip to main content

 pip install radon

-radon cc src/ -a -nb
+radon cc src/ -s -a

-# Refactor complex functions
+# Refactor: break complex functions into smaller ones

-# Extract conditional logic
+# Extract conditional logic into separate functions

 Citations: